 - Workability: Fairly easy to work with

 Also, you need to take care to cut eucalyptus timber in a particular way to prevent warping and cracking.
-After processing, you have to treat the timber appropriately.
-If you use a suitable sealant for eucalyptus, it can have a life almost as long as teak for a fraction of the cost.
+After processing, you have to treat the wood appropriately.
+Using a suitable sealant for Eucalyptus can have a life almost as long as Teak for a fraction of the cost.

-Eucalyptus is a fairly easy wood to work with.
+Eucalyptus is a relatively workable wood for beginners.
 The wood has a reddish-brown to creamy color that is pleasing to the eye.
 And, when you apply a suitable finish to it, it can look quite classy.
 It is quite an easy wood to paint as well.

-Planks traditionally sawn from eucalyptus logs, that is longitudinal across the log, will warp and crack easily.
+Planks traditionally sawn from eucalyptus logs that are longitudinal across the log will warp and crack easily.
 It is due to the inconsistent stresses caused by the internal fibers of the wood.
-This difficulty can be overcome somewhat by sawing the logs radially.
+You can overcome this difficulty somewhat by sawing the logs radially.

-Radial sawing creates more wastage and to saw the logs using this method, they need to be at least one meter in girth.
-For the trees to grow to a suitable size, it takes about 25 years, less than teak but still quite a long time to wait for the timber.
-These are the constraints of using eucalyptus for making furniture.
+Radial sawing creates more wastage, and to saw the logs using this method, they need to be at least one meter in circumference.
+To grow to a suitable size takes about 25 years, less than Teak but still quite a long time to wait for the timber.
+These are the constraints of using Eucalyptus for making furniture.

-Although there are quite a few limitations on using eucalyptus for furniture, there are places in South America where woodworkers are producing a lot of fine furniture using eucalyptus wood.
+Although there are quite a few limitations on using Eucalyptus for furniture, there are places in South America where woodworkers produce a lot of fine furniture using eucalyptus wood.

 Summary of Points